Handy guide to the London Underground

 Tube travel tips

 - If you can, plan your off-peak travel on the London Underground.
 It is usually crowded with commuters coming and going from all corners of the capital.
-This is especially true between 6.30am and 9.30am as well as between 5pm and 7pm.
+This is especially true between 6.30am and 9.30am and between 5pm and 7pm.
 This way you'll be able to move around the underground with greater peace of mind.

 - Check the London Underground app or website before you travel to see if there are any incidents on the lines you want to take or if any stations are closed for maintenance.
 It will give you up-to-date service information and even provide alternative routes.